DonovanG360/DonovanG360.github.io/README.md

 issue:

-    Find way to fix and stylize text alignment with Flexbox
+    Fix and stylize text alignment with Flexbox